A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Model Reference Anomaly Detection

 \section{Model Reference Anomaly Detection}

-MRAD is an anomaly detection algorithm tailored for the space domain.
-It detects anomalies by comparing a query image with a reference image rendered from a known camera pose and a CAD model.
-The algorithm operates in three stages: (1) pixel-level anomaly scores are computed using an extended version of the Reed–Xiaoli detector (RXD) applied to query–reference pairs; (2) region growing is used to cluster pixels into candidate anomalous regions, producing a binary mask; and (3) an image is classified as anomalous if the total detected area exceeds a threshold.
-In our work, both reference and query images are synthetically generated---we simulate the domain gap between real and synthetic data by introducing random variations in lighting and pose when rendering the reference images.
+MRAD is an anomaly detection algorithm designed for the space domain.
+It detects anomalies by comparing a query image with a reference image rendered from a known camera pose and a CAD model of the station.
+The algorithm operates in three stages: (1) pixel-level anomaly scores are computed using an extended version of the Reed–Xiaoli detector (RXD) applied to query–reference pairs; (2) region growing clusters high-scoring pixels into candidate anomalous regions, producing a binary mask; and (3) an image is classified as anomalous if the total detected area exceeds a threshold.
+In this work, both reference and query images are synthetically generated, and the real-to-synthetic domain gap is simulated by introducing random variations in lighting and small perturbations to the camera pose when rendering the reference images.